-IMPORT EXPORT BUSINESS PLAN PDF SAMPLE
+IMPORT EXPORT BUSINESS PLAN SAMPLE TEMPLATE

 A huge part of global commerce involves import and export of products between countries.
 This presents tremendous opportunities for entrepreneurs willing to partake in it.